AI-Wrapped: Participatory, Privacy-Preserving Measurement of Longitudinal LLM Use In-the-Wild: Introduction

 We present \textbf{AI-Wrapped}, a privacy-preserving workflow in which participants export their own chat histories, selectively contribute what they are comfortable sharing, and receive an immediate interactive report about their usage.
 Rather than eliciting new conversations, AI-Wrapped analyzes historical messages over the course of a year---conversations that occurred naturally without external influence.
 The system serves a dual purpose aligned with the framework of bidirectional human-AI alignment~\cite{shen2024position}: (1)~collecting naturalistic, person-level aggregates that support independent research on real-world LLM use (\textit{aligning AI with humans}), and (2)~providing an engaging summary that helps people reflect on and critically evaluate their own AI use (\textit{aligning humans with AI}).

 We report on an initial deployment (N=82; U.S.-based adults; 48{,}495 conversations).
 Emotional support is present across all communication style clusters; 73.2\% of participants were flagged for over-reliance on AI for emotional and professional life management; and existential and self-reflective themes constitute the second most prevalent topic category (75.6\% of participants).
-Across two perfectionism-related clusters, 86.6\% of the sample was flagged for perfectionism-related patterns.
-Heavy users ($>$1k conversations within a year) exhibit qualitatively different engagement---more philosophical and reflective rather than merely more transactional---and communication styles appear to mirror life stages, from student-oriented academic partners to startup-oriented creative collaborators.
+86.6\% of the sample was flagged for perfectionism-related patterns.
+Heavy users ($>$1k conversations within a year) exhibit qualitatively different engagement: more philosophical and reflective rather than merely more transactional.
+People's communication styles with AI appear to mirror life stages, from student-oriented academic partners to startup-oriented creative collaborators.
 The prototype also surfaces practical constraints, including the friction of exporting conversations, perceived privacy risks, and trade-offs between data minimization and analytical granularity.

-This workshop paper contributes: (1)~an end-to-end pipeline for generating participant-facing insights from exported chat logs with privacy protections; (2)~initial descriptive statistics and qualitative insights from a small-scale deployment; and (3)~a concrete account of why in-the-wild LLM interaction data remains difficult to collect with considerations for future deployments.
+This workshop paper contributes: (1)~an end-to-end pipeline for generating participant-facing insights from exported chat logs with privacy protections; (2)~descriptive statistics and qualitative insights from a small-scale deployment; and (3)~insights on why in-the-wild LLM interaction data remains difficult to collect with considerations for future deployments.